parkerdoggett/gtfs-backend/README.md

 2. Create your `.env` with `PORT` and `MONGODB_URI`, save it in the /server directory.
 3. Run `node server/server.js`.

+You will need to create an API Key in the apikeys collection in your MongoDB instance.
+The format is simply `key: "yoursecretkey"`.

 If you want to modify the realtime GTFS URLs you can do so in the server/gtfs.js file.

 Licensed under the MIT License.